renovate-bot/khulnasoft-lab-_-vulx/docs/docs/target/container_image.md

 ```

 Will first search in Podman.
 If the image is found there, it will be scanned
 and the results returned.
-If the image is not found in Podman, then Trivy will
+If the image is not found in Podman, then Vul will
 search in Containerd.
 If the image is not found there either, the scan will
 fail and no more image sources will be searched.

 ### Docker Engine
-Trivy tries to looks for the specified image in your local Docker Engine.
+Vul tries to looks for the specified image in your local Docker Engine.
 It will be skipped if Docker Engine is not running locally.

 If your docker socket is not the default path, you can override it via `DOCKER_HOST`.